6 Super Heroes with Secret Identities

-Daredevil’s not the only Marvel stalwart who received a second chance at a secret identity.
-Some heroes, in fact, have gone to some pretty lengthy extremes to restore theirs.
+Some heroes have gone to some pretty lengthy extremes to conceal their identities.
 Here’s a look at a few of them…

 The Man Without Fear’s latest efforts to restore his secret come after a number of attempts and accidents that left him exposed.